 Wedding Inspiration and Planning

-I would recommend that as a Bride you start looking at what flowers are in season a year out in the month that you are planning to get married.
+I would recommend that you start looking at what flowers are in season a year out in the month that you are planning to get married.
 Flowers are an integral part of a Wedding, linking and bringing everything together, from invitations, Bridal dress style, Bridesmaids colours, the style of your Wedding, Venue and even the cake.
-Being chosen to design Wedding Flowers is an honour, we love working with our couples finding out their likes and dislikes and are here to advise and help. firstname.lastname@example.org
+Being chosen to design Wedding Flowers is an honour, we love working with our couples finding out their likes and dislikes and are here to advise and help.
+If you'd like to discuss flowers we can have a chat on the telephone 07512 70246.
+I offer a free Wedding flower consultation if you'd like to make an appointment to talk about planning your Wedding flowers in more detail, I look forward to hearing from you via email firstname.lastname@example.org